Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Where Formalisation defines the structural sequence, and Interpretative Architecture explains how that sequence acquires meaning, Regime determines whether the resulting structures and meanings may be admitted, relied upon, constrained, or excluded within a cooperative system.

 Regime therefore answers a different question from interpretation.
 Interpretation asks what a signal, expectation, credibility structure, or credit relationship means.
 Regime asks whether that meaning may be acted upon.

+Within the Trust Framework, this distinction also separates interpretive regime from operational regime.
+Interpretive regime governs which meanings, signals, expectations, and credibility structures may be admitted within a cooperative system.
+Operational regime governs which actions, procedures, commitments, and executions may proceed.
+The former concerns admissible meaning; the latter concerns admissible execution.
+Both belong to Regime, but they operate at different layers.

 This chapter establishes the regime conditions attaching to each stage of the cooperative sequence.
 It does not yet derive the principles or laws governing trust systems.
 Those are developed in the following chapters.